polyccon/cv/CV.md

 # Constantina - Github CV

-I'm a JavaScript developer graduating from Founders and Coders (FAC) in October and former academic in the field of experimental physics.
-I discovered programming because I was interested in data science, and it has become my passion since I started preparing for FAC last winter.
+I'm a JavaScript developer recently graduated from Founders and Coders (FAC), (October 2017) and former academic in the field of experimental physics.
+I discovered programming because I was interested in learning about data science, and it has become my passion since I started preparing for my application to the FAC programme, last winter.

 * Currently working on a project for young people with mental health problems, for Anna Freud: https://github.com/FAC-11/AllAboutMe
 * Here is a link to a recent project I've worked on: https://github.com/FAC-11/FACgame